bhaskarshankarling/simplatra/README.md

 ## Demonstration

-For an idea of how a small-medium sized Simplatra application should look like, take a look at the following examples:
+For an idea of how a small sized Simplatra application should look like, take a look at the following examples:

 - [Official demo application](https://github.com/simplatra/simplatra-demo)
 - [Official Simplatra website](https://github.com/simplatra/simplatra-website)
-- [Edinburgh University Transhumanism Society](https://github.com/eonu/thsoc) (Includes `warden` gem, `Rack::Protection`, user authentication and password encryption with `bcrypt`)

 ## Deployment